Evening Primrose Herb

 Evening Primrose was formerly cultivated for its nutritious edible roots.
 It is being increasingly cultivated for the oil contained in its seeds which contain certain the essential Gramm-linoleinc acid (GLA), a very valuable fatty acid that is not found in many plants.
 GLA has numerous vital functions in the body.
 It is an essential fatty acid that the body does not manufacture.
 GLA is known to help prevent hardening of the arteries, heart disease, eczema, cirrhosis, rheumatoid arthritis, menopause, PMS, multiple sclerosis, and high blood pressure.
 It has a positive effect on sex hormone response including the hormones estrogen and testosterone, aids in lowering cholesterol levels, and is important in treating cirrhosis of the liver.
 Research also demonstrates that Evening Primrose oil helps relieve pain and inflammation.
 The oil also has a positive effect on the uterine muscles, nervous system and metabolism.
 The bark and the leaves are astringent and sedative.
 They have proved of use in the treatment of gastrointestinal disorders, whooping cough and asthma.
 A tea made from the roots is used in the treatment of obesity.
 A finely ground powder made from the flowering stems is used cosmetically in face-masks to counteract reddened skin.

-Evening Primrose is edible and medicinal and has a long history of use as an alternative medicine .
+Evening Primrose is edible and has a long history of use as an alternative medicine .
 The leaves are cooked and eaten as greens and the roots are said to be sweet succulent and delicious when boiled like potatoes.
 Flowers are a sweet addition to salads or as a garnish and young seedpods are Steamed.
 This plant was a staple food for many Native American tribes.

 Evening Primrose is a North American native biennial plant.
 The plants are very tall, often 4 to 5 feet or more in height.
 The stem is erect, stout, soft-hairy, reddish and branching forming a shrub.
 Leaves are alternate, rough-hairy, lanceolate, about 3 to 6 inches long and lemon-scented.
 The taproot is elongated, fibrous, yellow on the outside and whitish within.
 The flower spikes grow on auxiliary branches all along the stalk.
 They are about 2-1/2 inched in diameter, bright yellow and have four petals, a cross shaped stigma and a refluxed calyx (leaves under petals).
 The flowers open in the evening and close up during the day and are strongly scented with a delicious sweet perfume which attracts pollinating moths.
 The fruit is an oblong 1 in. capsule containing many tiny reddish seeds.